testgithub080/solution-pack-cicd/docs/setup.md

     3. **Development Settings Repository**: Development settings containing system views, application configuration, environment variables, account configuration, LDAP, SSO, and RADIUS configuration of a development environment are backed up or synced on this repository.

-    > **NOTE**: GitHub users who are setting up production environment in CICD - Change Management and creating repositories, must have permissions to create private repositories on GitHub.
+    > **NOTE**: GitHub users who are setting up production environment in Continuous Delivery and creating repositories, must have permissions to create private repositories on GitHub.
 For more information, refer to Restricting repository creation in your organization.

 # Configurations

-This section details the required configurations for optimal performance of the **CICD - Change Management** solution pack.
+This section details the required configurations for optimal performance of the **Continuous Delivery** solution pack.

 - A source control connector for tracking and managing changes to code:
     -	To configure and use the GitHub connector to track and manage changes through GitHub, refer to [Configuring GitHub](https://docs.fortinet.com/document/fortisoar/1.0.0/github/344/github-v1-0-0#Configuration_parameters).